Azure-Samples/ms-identity-docs-code-dotnet/web-api/README.md

 curl -X GET https://localhost:5001/weatherforecast -ki
 ```

-The expected response is `401 Unauthenticated` because no access token was included in the request.
+The expected response is `401 Unauthorized` because no access token was included in the request.

 ### 3. Clean up resources